Creating a strategic workforce plan: A guide to addressing your skills gap

 To anyone outside the HR profession, the term “workforce strategy” probably sounds like a soften-the-blow euphemism for either frantic hiring or aggressive headcount reductions.
 Of course, it’s neither – and the importance of understanding the strategic workforce has only increased in the face of the COVID-19 pandemic.

->

-> It’s critical now for both HR professionals and employees to understand that companies have no choice but to continuously think about organizational structure to respond quickly – and accurately – to changing market forces and conditions.
-Organizational competitiveness depends on it.
+It’s critical now for both HR professionals and employees to understand that companies have no choice but to continuously think about organisational structure to respond quickly – and accurately – to changing market forces and conditions.
+Organisational competitiveness depends on it.

->

-> That might mean recruiting, employee training with digital skills, or a new approach to talent management – but more likely a combination of all three and more.
+That might mean recruiting, employee training with digital skills, or a new approach to talent management – but more likely a combination of all three and more.
 But these are really the tactical outcomes of a smart, effective strategy and planning, preferably from the board-level down.

 As in games of strategy, like chess, there’s no single set of steps or a one-size-fits-all solution that achieves a player’s vision of victory, but a mix of tactics that get swapped out and changed in the course of play.
 In HR, this might mean a mix of skill assessments, insourcing, outsourcing, and leadership development, all in the service of one major strategic objective.